-The Borealis is a really well-conceived lightweight softshell that is ideal for anyone needing to keep weight and extraneous material to a minimum.
-This jacket earns a Best Buy for Climbing award because it's so well suited to being high on a rock face even when your bank account balance is way down low.
+The Borealis is a well-conceived lightweight softshell that is ideal for anyone needing to keep weight and extraneous material to a minimum.
+This jacket earns a Best Buy award because it's so well suited to being high on a rock face even when your bank account balance is way down low.

 We reached for this simple jacket time and time again for all kinds of activities and outings.

 As much as we enjoy the Borealis, this isn't the category where it excels.
 This layer is unlined and very thin — ideal for many things, but not particularly warm.

 It's decently wind resistant, and the material has a DWR-finish to help with water resistance.
 If you're engaging in an activity that keeps your heart rate up, you will be fine.
 But the moment those gusts get too intense, or it starts raining in earnest, you will be cold and wet.
 The fitted lines and minimalist weight of the Borealis make it ideal for layering under other things, but overall this is a better fit for mild weather.

 The Borealis was sufficient when hiking to a glacier on a cold November day as long as we kept moving.
 But as soon as we stopped we definitely got cold.